 Our BMP segment is comprised of proprietary next-generation bone morphogenetic protein, or BMP.
 Our next-generation BMP product candidates are designed to offer at least equivalent efficacy at a lower dose administration and provide a better-controlled release to address the safety concerns associated with Infuse, the current market-leading bone graft.
+Our pre-clinical data are based on animal models, including non-human primate studies, which may not be indicative of results that we will experience in clinical trials with human subjects.
 We intend to enter one of our next-generation BMP candidates into Phase 1 clinical trials within 18 months and expect to demonstrate advancement of our product candidates through a number of milestones over the next two years.
+However, we cannot determine with certainty the timing of initiation, duration or completion of future clinical trials of our BMP product candidates.

 We currently market and sell our products in the United States and 29 other countries.
-As of December 31, 2015, our sales organization consisted of approximately 234 direct sales representatives and 135 independent distributors in the United States and approximately 70 direct sales representatives and ten independent distributors internationally.
+Our Exogen system and Supartz FX, which accounted for the majority of our revenue for the year ended December 31, 2015, have regulatory approvals to be marketed and sold in the United States.
+In addition, we also have regulatory approval to market and sell our Exogen system in key international markets, such as the European Union and Canada.
+As of April 2, 2016, our sales organization consisted of approximately 232 direct sales representatives and 124 independent distributors in the United States and approximately 57 direct sales representatives and 12 independent distributors internationally.
 In the United States, our Active Healing Therapies sales organization markets our products to orthopedists, musculoskeletal and sports medicine physicians and podiatrists.
 Our Surgical sales organization is composed of a sales management team that markets our surgical products primarily to neurosurgeons and orthopedic spine surgeons.
 In international markets, we market and sell our Active Healing Therapies through direct sales representatives in twelve countries and through independent distributors in an additional 17 countries.
+Our products are typically covered and reimbursed by third-party payors, including government authorities, such as Medicare and Medicaid, managed care providers and private health insurers.
 We have grown our total net sales from \$232.4 million for the year ended December 31, 2013, to \$242.9 million for the year ended December 31, 2014 and to \$253.7 million for the year ended December 31, 2015, at a CAGR, of 4.5%.
+We have grown our total net sales from \$53.4 million for the three months ended March 28, 2015, to \$65.4 million for the three months ended April 2, 2016, at an annual growth rate of 22.6%.
+For the years ended December 31, 2013, 2014 and 2015 and the three months ended March 28, 2015 and April 2, 2016, we had net losses of \$22.4 million, \$12.9 million, \$34.1 million, \$21.0 million and \$6.0 million, respectively.
 We have grown our Adjusted EBITDA from \$33.1 million for the year ended December 31, 2013, to \$42.9 million for the year ended December 31, 2014 and to \$53.5 million for the year ended December 31, 2015 at a CAGR of 27.0%.
+Also, we have grown our Adjusted EBITDA from \$4.8 million for the three months ended March 28, 2015, to \$13.2 million for the three months ended April 2, 2016, at an annual growth rate of 173.5%.
 For a reconciliation of net loss to Adjusted EBITDA, see Note 3 to the information contained in "Prospectus summary-Summary historical and pro forma financial information."